 Etihad Rail was first established in 2009 and stage one of the project became operational in 2016.

-Each day, two trains run across the country, capable of transporting up to 22,000 tonnes of sulphur, and each train is fit to take up to 110 wagons on any one journey.
+Every day, two trains run across the country, capable of carrying up to 22,000 tonnes of sulphur.
+Each train can pull up to 110 wagons.

 When complete, the railway network will link the main centres of population and industry in the UAE and will form a vital part of the planned railway network across the Gulf region, connecting the seven emirates of the country to the five neighbouring GCC states.

 On November 21, Etihad Rail said it had completed excavation work on nine tunnels over nearly seven kilometres, which involved blasting through sections of the Hajar mountain range on the east coast.